 One of the first questions we get asked when a potential customer contacts us is, “How much is screen printing going to cost?”
-When we request more information before providing a quote, we’re sometimes met with frustrated sighs.
-It’s never a big deal since most people understand, but it’s clear that customers want an easy answer to what they view as an easy question.
+When we request more information before providing a quote, we’re sometimes met with confusion.
+It’s clear that customers want an easy answer to what they view as an easy question.
 They want shirts printed and they want to know how much it’s going to cost.
 Period.
+We offer a variety of printing services for apparel but this article is focused on screen printing pricing and what goes into generating a quote.

 It’s completely understandable that customers want a quick answer.
 Sometimes they don’t know what they want until they get an idea on what it’s going to cost so it becomes a catch-22.
 When we price out a job, we do our best to give as many options as possible to help avoid this and limit the back and forth.